Brief but surprisingly enjoyable walk at Gardens by the Bay’s Christmas Wonderland 2020.

 Anyway, here are my pics.

-Redeeming Christmas Wonderland 2020 Tickets and the Festive Entrance
+Important!
+Redeem Your Christmas Wonderland 2020 Tickets First Before Heading to the Festive Entrance

 Just a PSA here.
 If you’ve purchased your tickets online, remember to redeem your ACTUAL ticket with your printout before heading to the entrance.
 (You also double-confirm your time-slot while at it)